Dancing with the Stars (American TV series) season 14

 Season fourteen of Dancing with the Stars premiered on March 19, 2012, on the ABC network.

 Starting the week of April 16, and for the next two weeks after that, the bottom two couples competed in a dance duel.
 Both couples performed at the same time, at which point the judges decided who would be eliminated that week.

 Green Bay Packers wide receiver Donald Driver and Peta Murgatroyd won the competition over British classical singer Katherine Jenkins and Mark Ballas, who finished second, and Cuban-American Telenovela star William Levy and Cheryl Burke, who finished third.

 This season introduced "Ballroom Battles" where Cheryl Burke, Mark Ballas, Louis van Amstel, Lacey Schwimmer, Karina Smirnoff, and Tony Dovolani trained a pair of amateur dancers to compete against other amateur couples.
 The teams of Burke, Dovolani, and van Amstel competed in the final stage by performing a jive.
 Burke's team were named the champions by the judges with Dovolani's and van Amstel's teams taking second and third places respectively.

 Cast

 Couples

-The twelve celebrities and professional dancers who competed are listed below.
-Two new professionals were added into the dance troupe: Henry Byalikov and Emma Slater.
+This season featured twelve celebrity contestants.
+Two new professionals were added to the dance troupe: Henry Byalikov and Emma Slater.
 They joined Sharna Burgess, Kiki Nyemchek, Oksana Dmytrenko, and Sasha Farber.